 One of Detroit's more unusual architectural mysteries involves a giant granite drinking fountain on Belle Isle.

 The fountain was erected in honor of William Kerr Muir, a former city park commissioner who helped turn Belle Isle from wild land to parkland.
-The city's parks commission gave permission to construct the fountain on July 22, 1896, and the water started flowing the following year.
+The city's parks commission gave permission to construct the fountain on July 22, 1896, and the City Parks and Recreation Board accepted the gift almost a year to the day later, on July 21, 1897.
+Its original cost was estimated at $3,000 -- about $92,000 today, when adjusted for inflation.

 The 24-foot drinking fountain was designed and cut by the Harrison Granite Co.
-It had a foundation of granite from Barrie, Vt., with a pyramidal-style roof.
+It had a foundation of granite from Barrie, Vt., with a pyramidal-style roof with two arches on two sides and four support columns.
 Carved near the top on one side was "W.K.
-Muir Fountain for the people" and "MDCCCXCVI."
+Muir Fountain for the people" and "MDCCCXCVI" (1896).

 While its main purposes was quenching the thirst of park-going Detroiters, it also had two half-circle horse fountains on either side.
 It originally stood west of the bridge approach.